 Denmark booked their place at this summer’s European Championship after finishing as unbeaten runners-up in Group D.

 The Scandinavian nation missed out on top spot by a single point but were nevertheless relentless when it came to going forward, which should hold them in good stead this summer.
-De rod-hvide are set to feature a heavily experienced squad at this summer’s tournament and they will have the unenviable task of living up to Richard Moller Nielsen’s 1992 winners.
+De rod-hvide have a heavily experienced squad at this summer’s tournament and they will have the unenviable task of living up to Richard Moller Nielsen’s 1992 winners.

 Back then Denmark, who initially failed to qualify only to be readmitted 10 days before the competition began, were tournament outsiders but through sheer team spirit “Danish Dynamite” defied the odds and wrote one of football’s greatest Cinderella stories.